 A, if he/she is living in his/her own household1 and is:

-live in a hotel.
+a hotel.
 Also, those who rent only rooms in private residences will be considered

 living alone provided they do not use the residential kitchen facilities for preparing

 Living only with his/her eligible spouse; or

 Living with his/her eligible spouse and ineligible child/children 2 none of whom (children) receive public income maintenance payments;3 or

 Living only with his/her ineligible spouse and/or his/her ineligible child/children,